-Job Description for Network Administrator, IT
+The average salary for a Network Administrator, IT is $58,562.

 Network administrators, IT are responsible for keeping their organization's computer network up to date.
 They must make sure that their system runs smoothly and efficiently.
 Their tasks include performing component installation, system updates, system repairs, and system testing.
 They must update the organization's software regularly.
 They are responsible for backing up data and information relevant to their computer system.
 They must install security software, such as virus protection and f…Read more

-Network Administrator, IT Tasks
+Job Satisfaction for Network Administrator, IT

-Common Career Paths for Network Administrator, IT
+Network Administrator, IT

 Network Administrator, IT Job Listings

-Popular Skills for Network Administrator, IT
+What Are Popular Skills for Network Administrator, ITS?

 Pay Difference by Location